Basil with tomato, basil with garlic, basil with onion, and basil with olives.

 Basil—which is native to India–is a key herb in the Mediterranean regional cooking of France and Italy and is important to Thai, Vietnamese, and Laotian cookery as well.

 Sweet basil—like other basils—is available from the garden in summer; hothouse basil can be found year-round.
 Hothouse basil can be tenderer than garden-grown basil but less aromatic.

 Sweet basil is the definitive herb for tomatoes.
 To a salad of firm ripe tomatoes that have been cored and peeled, add ½ cup vinaigrette, 1 tablespoon chopped Italian parsley, and 1 tablespoon chopped fresh sweet basil.

 - To liven up any fresh green salad, add fresh chopped sweet basil leaves or whole tiny basil leaves.

-- For a summery pesto, blend 2 cups of loosely packed fresh sweet basil leaves with ½ cup light olive oil, 2 tablespoons toasted pine nuts, 4 large minced garlic cloves and 1 teaspoon coarse salt.
-Afterwards stir in ½ cup freshly grated Parmesan cheese, 2 tablespoons freshly grated Romano cheese and 2 tablespoons of softened unsalted butter.
+- For a summery pesto, blend 2 cups of loosely packed fresh sweet basil leaves with ½ cup light olive oil, 2 tablespoons toasted pine nuts, 4 large minced garlic cloves, and 1 teaspoon coarse salt.
+Afterward, stir in ½ cup of freshly grated Parmesan cheese, 2 tablespoons freshly grated Romano cheese, and 2 tablespoons of softened unsalted butter.

-• ‘Green Ruffles’ basil is larger than sweet basil and is more spicy and aniseed flavored and is used in salads and stir-fries.
+- ‘Green Ruffles’ basil is larger than sweet basil and is spicier and aniseed-flavored and is used in salads and stir-fries.

 - Use lemon basil to add a sharp, spicy, lemon flavor to cooked fish.